 - Madame Tussauds: 6933 Hollywood Boulevard

-- Gateway to Hollywood: Optional, Hollywood Boulevard at La Brea
+- Gateway to Hollywood: Hollywood Boulevard at La Brea

 - Hollywood Roosevelt Hotel: 7000 Hollywood Boulevard